Town board approves changes to housing code

 “This was a long time coming for us to make some substantial changes for affordable housing for millennials,” town board member Tracey Edwards, sponsor of the affordable housing resolution, said.
 “I’m very, very proud and excited that we’ve made this step and that we had the full support of the board.”

-Town board member Susan Berlend sponsored the second resolution which will require developers of apartments over stores in commercial zones to provide on-site or nearby off-site parking for residents.
+Town board member Susan Berland sponsored the second resolution which will require developers of apartments over stores in commercial zones to provide on-site or nearby off-site parking for residents.

-Berland said she is “very happy” that both resolutions passed because they go hand and hand.
+Berland said she is “very happy” that both resolutions passed because they go hand in hand.

 Edwards and Berland were the co-sponsors on each other’s resolution.
-Both measures were approved 5 to 0 at the Tuesday town board meeting.
+Both measures were approved 5-0 at the Tuesday town board meeting.

-Some of the updates in the affordable housing code include adding language mandated by the Long Island Workforce Housing Act regarding the number of new units and the requirement of affordable units that the developer can contribute to the Affordable Housing Trust Fund for first-time home buyers.
+Some of the updates in the affordable housing code include adding language mandated by the Long Island Workforce Housing Act regarding the number of new residential units or mixed use developments, the requirement of a percent of affordable units, and the option of contributing to the Affordable Housing Trust Fund for first-time home buyers in lieu of building affordable units.

 Another update will ensure that affordable units are substantially the same as market rate units in quality of furnishing, features, location and appearance and requiring residents of affordable housing to file a disclosure statement certifying that the unit is their main residency.